 Senior Managers are the Responsible Person roles as detailed in ANZ's Remuneration Policy.
 ANZ's current Responsible Persons are the CEO, Management Board members and other key roles identified in ANZ's Fit and Proper Policy.
-For 2013, ANZ had a total of 23 senior manager roles.
+For 2014, ANZ had a total of 22 Senior Manager roles (25 individuals due to movement in roles).

-• Material Risk Takers
+Material Risk Takers

 Material Risk Takers (MRT) are any other persons (not covered by the Senior Manager definition above), for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of ANZ.
-For ANZ these are Senior Executives who can influence the Group's capital; funding and liquidity; market risk; underwriting risk; and/or credit and counterparty risk and for 2013 represented 8 roles.
+For ANZ these are Senior Executives who can influence the Group's capital, funding and liquidity, market risk, underwriting risk, and/or credit and counterparty risk.
+For 2014 ANZ had a total of 8 Material Risk Taker roles (9 individuals due to movement in roles).

-As at 30 September 2013, the HRC consisted of six members, all of whom are independent Non-Executive $Directors^1$.
+As at 30 September 2014, the HRC consisted of three members, all of whom are independent Non-Executive Directors1.

-Throughout the course of the year the HRC has made all remuneration-related decisions, and recommendations to the Board, independently of management.
-The HRC also has free and unfettered access to ANZ employees, and to relevant external advisors, when required.
+Throughout the course of the year the HRC has made all remuneration-related decisions and recommendations to the Board independently of Management.
+The HRC also has free and unfettered access to ANZ employees and to relevant external advisors, when required.

-During 2013, management commissioned information, which was provided to the HRC, from external advisors including Ernst & Young, Hay Group, Herbert Smith Freehills, McLagan, Mercer (Australia) Pty Ltd, Oliver Wyman and PricewaterhouseCoopers.
+During 2014, management commissioned information, which was provided to the HRC, from external advisors including Aon Hewitt, EY, Hay Group, Herbert Smith Freehills, McLagan, Mercer Consulting (Australia) Pty Ltd and PricewaterhouseCoopers.
 Information received from external advisors related to remuneration market data and analysis, market practice on the structure and design of incentive programs, legislative requirements and interpretation of governance and regulatory requirements.